Zweih/Beatcamp/README.md

 # Beatcamp

 ## Summary
-[Beatcamp](https://www.beatcamp.live "Beatcamp Live Site") is a single-page, RESTful web application for music sharing created with Ruby on Rails and React-Redux.
+[Beatcamp](https://www.beatcamp.live "Beatcamp Live Site") is a single-page RESTful web application for music sharing created with Ruby on Rails and React-Redux.

 * **Features**
   * Sign up, log in, and log out